-- 1. A newly-credentialled RDN is creating their first PDP after accepting a position as an inpatient dietitian at a local hospital. - 2.
-After completing a professional self-evaluation using the Standards in Nutrition Care for RDNs, the RDN observes several gaps in their competencies specific to their new job responsibilities.
+- 1. A newly credentialed RDN is creating their first PDP after accepting a position as an inpatient dietitian at a local hospital. - 2.
+After completing a professional self-evaluation using the 2017 Standards for RDNs, the RDN observes several gaps in their competencies specific to their new job responsibilities.
 An area in which the RDN feels the need for additional education and training is performing nutrition-focused physical exams (NFPE) (SOP Indicator 1.4).